 Finding out what your current staff think about your organisation will help you identify the gap between where you are and where you want your employer brand to be.

 2. Personalise Employee Experiences

-In order to stay competitive, banks need to offer their employees an employment experience unlike any other.
-The key to attracting the best banking talent is being able to demonstrate that your culture takes modern needs into account.
+In order to stay competitive, finance companies need to offer their employees an employment experience unlike any other.
+The key to attracting the best finance talent is being able to demonstrate that your culture takes modern needs into account.